grosser/maxitest/Readme.md

  - fixes should go back to the original libraries
  - restrictive minitest dependency so nothing breaks by accident
  - ruby 1.9+
+ - `rake update` to update all vendored gems

 TODO
 ====
  - make ctrl+c fix it's own gem
- - rake tasks to auto-update vendored gems

 Author
 ======